theobald-software/theobald-software.github.io/content/_en/xtract-universal/introduction/installation-and-backup.md

 ### Prerequisites

 {: .box-note }
-**Note:** administrator permissions are required to install Xtract IS.
+**Note:** administrator permissions are required to install Xtract Universal.

 ### Installation Routine
 The installation program *XtractUniversalSetup.exe* is an industry standard installation routine.
-Execute the *XtractISSetup.exe* file and follow the instructions of the setup program.<br>
+Execute the *XtractUniversalSetup.exe* file and follow the instructions of the setup program.<br>

 When starting the installation program, optional components (1) can be selected during the setup.
 When choosing a component details are displayed in the description field (2).